NicolasRoever/bargaining_experiment/README.md

 ## Server Commands

 These are the commands for the university server we are using to run the experiment.

+- Remember that you need to be one folder above bargaining_experiment when you do the rsync command

 - rsync --delete -Pa bargaining_experiment  otree15@otree2.uni-koeln.de:Projects/